2Q26 Small-Cap Recap — Royce

 This material is not authorized for distribution unless preceded or accompanied by a current prospectus.
 Please read the prospectus carefully before investing or sending money.
 The performance data and trends outlined in this article are presented for illustrative purposes only.
 Past performance is no guarantee of future results.
 Historical market trends are not necessarily indicative of future market movements.
 Investments in securities of micro-cap, small-cap, and/or mid-cap companies may involve considerably more risk than investments in securities of larger-cap companies.
 (Please see "Primary Risks for Fund Investors" in the prospectus.)
 Investments in foreign companies may be subject to different risks than investments in securities of U.S. companies, including adverse political, social, economic, or other developments that are unique to a particular country or region.
 (Please see "Investing in International Securities" in the prospectus.)

 Frank Russell Company (“Russell”) is the source and owner of the trademarks, service marks and copyrights related to the Russell Indexes.
 Russell® is a trademark of Frank Russell Company.
 Neither Russell nor its licensors accept any liability for any errors or omissions in the Russell Indexes and / or Russell ratings or underlying data and no party may rely on any Russell Indexes and / or Russell ratings and / or underlying data contained in this communication.
 No further distribution of Russell Data is permitted without Russell’s express written consent.
-Russell does not promote, sponsor or endorse the content of this communication.
+Russell does not promote, sponsor, or endorse the content of this communication.
 All indexes referenced are unmanaged and capitalization weighted.
 The Russell 2000 Index is an index of domestic small-cap stocks that measures the performance of the 2,000 smallest publicly traded U.S. companies in the Russell 3000 Index.
 The Russell 1000 Index is an unmanaged, capitalization-weighted index of domestic large-cap stocks.
 It measures the performance of the 1,000 largest publicly traded U.S. companies in the Russell 3000 Index.
 The Russell 2000 Value and Growth indexes consist of the respective value and growth stocks within the Russell 2000 as determined by Russell Investments.
+The Russell Microcap Index includes 1,000 of the smallest securities in the small-cap Russell 2000 Index along with the next smallest eligible securities as determined by Russell.
 The Russell Top 50 Index measures the performance of the largest companies in the Russell 3000 Index.
 It includes approximately 50 of the largest securities based on a combination of their market cap and current index membership and represents approximately 40% of the total market capitalization of the Russell 3000 Index.
-Source: MSCI.
+The Source: MSCI.
 MSCI makes no express or implied warranties or representations and shall have no liability whatsoever with respect to any MSCI data contained herein.
 The MSCI data may not be further redistributed or used as a basis for other indexes or any securities or financial products.
-This material is not approved, endorsed, reviewed or produced by MSCI.
-None of the MSCI data is intended to constitute investment advice or a recommendation to make (or refrain from making) any kind of investment decision and may not be relied on as such.
-The MSCI ACWI ex USA Small Cap Index is an unmanaged, capitalization weighted index of global small-cap stocks, excluding the United States.
-The MSCI ACWI ex USA Large Cap Index is an unmanaged, capitalization weighted index of global large-cap stocks, excluding the United States.
-The performance of an index does not represent exactly any particular investment, as you cannot invest directly in an index.

 This material is not authorized for distribution unless preceded or accompanied by a current prospectus.
 Please read the prospectus carefully before investing or sending money.
 Smaller-cap stocks may involve considerably more risk than larger-cap stocks.
 (Please see “Primary Risks for Fund Investors” in the prospectus.)